-While many people consider managed hosting to be a type of hosting, it’s actually a hosting service that you can get with any type of web server.
+While many people consider managed hosting to be a type of dedicated hosting, it’s actually a web hosting service that you can get with any type of web server.

-You see, when you opt for a hosting plan, you can choose to have your server managed or unmanaged.
+You see, when you opt for a dedicated web hosting plan, you can choose to have your server managed or unmanaged.

-Managed hosting means that the hosting service provider will take care of all the technical aspects for you, from securing your server and backing it up to optimizing it for performance, it’s all taken care of for you.
+managed wordpress hosting means that the web hosting service provider will take care of all the technical aspects for you, from securing your server and backing it up to optimizing it for performance, it’s all taken care of for you.

 Unmanaged hosting, on the other hand, means that you’re responsible for everything.